vendia/blog/posts/2022-01-04-azure-eventing.md

     ```
   </details>

-* After moving back to your terminal, change directory into the directory containing those files
+* After moving back to your terminal, change directory into the directory containing the files created above.
 * Login to the Share CLI
     * `share auth login`
 * Create a Uni